 Surprisingly the installation process was really simple.
 Our stove came with full instructions which we were able to follow without any issues.
 Check out our YouTube installation video to see how we did it.
 But remember, if in doubt, hire a professional for the install.

 Is it soon to be illegal?

 In short, no, but when choosing your wood burner, think green.
 To combat air pollution, the British Government has announced plans to outlaw all but the cleanest stoves by 2022 as part of its wider Clean Air Strategy.
 We can relax knowing that our Cubic Mini Stove is eco-friendly and only releases very little smoke thanks to it’s clever secondary combustion system!
 The government is also cracking down on the sale of wet wood so make sure you are burning dry, seasoned wood to minimise emissions and maximise heat.
 Wood should be left to dry for 2 years before its ready for the stove.
-We’re lucky, we’ve still got lots of offcuts from the first build and Laurie is a tree surgeon so we have plenty of wood.
+Burning damp wood is not only contributes to pollution, but also to the danger of having a chimney fire.

 Can a little woodburner really keep you warm?

 We've spent many winter nights in the van with our woodburner going and let me tell you, these stoves may be small but they are mighty!
 I hate being cold and since installing one of these I've never had to endure being cold in the van again.
 It takes very little time for them to get going and once they do they deliver a dry and consistent heat.
 Perfect for vanning in damp British winters.